AshleyF/Forthkit/book.md

 ### The C Implementation

-For production use, we implement the same VM in C for speed:
+For production use, we implement the same VM in C for both speed and independence.
+While the Forth implementation is excellent for development, it requires gforth to run.
+The C version creates a completely standalone executable that depends on nothing but the C runtime—no existing Forth system required.

 ```c
 unsigned short reg[0x10];